Calan Breckon • Updated March 3, 2023

 3. Teachable

-Teachable comes in after Thinkific because in a side-by-side comparison Thinkific is a bit stronger, but Teachable also has its positive points.
+Teachable comes in after Thinkific because in a side-by-side comparison Thinkific is a bit stronger as a membership platform, but Teachable also has its positive points as a basic membership site.

-The major difference I notice between the two course creator platforms is that Teachable offers better marketing features whereas Thinkific offers better site design.
+The major difference I notice between the two course creator platforms is that Teachable offers better marketing tools whereas Thinkific offers better site design to sell memberships.

-Teachable also has better analytics if that’s something that you’re concerned with (and you should be if you’re serious about growing your online business).
+Teachable also has better analytics if that’s something that you’re concerned with (and you should be if you’re serious about growing your online business and membership websites).

-You can also host courses on Teachable for free and if you’re wanting to move into the membership option then Teachable offers its community integration on its lowest paid option as well as a student referral program, whereas Thinkific only offers membership options at its higher pay points.
+You can also sell courses with Teachable on its free plan and if you’re wanting to move into the membership platform option then Teachable offers its community integration on its lowest-paid tier, as well as a student referral program.
+This is one of the key features for its lowest plan.
+Whereas, Thinkific only offers membership platform options at its higher pay points.

-The reason Teachable is below Thinkific for me is that Thinkific is a more dependable provider overall.
+The reason Teachable is below Thinkific for me is that Thinkific is a more dependable learning management system overall.
 When you get into the technical side of it, Thinkific has fewer technical problems than Teachable while trying to use the platform.
 I’ve never had issues with either of them, but the data is out there and it’s something to consider.

 PRICE: